Boybuloq: Cave and the World

-Discoveries in the Višnevskij cave, achieved during the 2019 and 2021 expeditions, confirmed the assumption about the existence of a very deep, complex and wide-spread high-mountain cave system on the Chul-Bair ridge.
+Discoveries in the Višnevskij and Boybuloq caves, achieved during the 2019 – 2023 expeditions, confirmed the assumption about the existence of a very deep, complex and widespread high-mountain cave system on the Chul-Bair ridge.

-In the world there are 14 mountains higher than 8,000 meters - the first was scaled in 1950 and the last in 1964 but only 2 caves are deeper than 2,000 meters.
+In the world there are 14 mountains higher than 8,000 meters – the first was scaled in 1950 and the last in 1964 but only 2 caves are deeper than 2,000 meters.
 Both so-called supercaves, the last terrestrial frontiers, achieved that status half a century later, Krubera-Voronja (2,197 m deep) surpassed 2,000 m in 2004, after 44 years of exploration, Verëvkina (2,212 m deep) in 2017, 49 years after the discovery.
 The anticipated connection of Boybuloq and Višnevskij cave would make the third such cave.
 In 2001 the location of the deepest cave in the world moved from Central Europe to Abkhazia in the Western Caucasus where, as of 2020, the four deepest caves were to be found.
 The possibility for achieving greater depths is however limited as the cave entrance elevations in the relevant limestone areas, the Arabika and Bzyb massifs, rarely surpass 2300 m (top peaks are Mt.
 Arabika, 2656 m and Mt.
 Napra, 2684 m).
 The other two limestone areas with known great deep cave potential, are the Sierra Juárez, Oaxaca in southern Mexico with Chevé Cave where the limestone layer is over 2,500 m thick, and Aladaglar massif in Turkey with Kuzgun cave, with limestone layer thickness of 4,000 m.
 Yet despite very substantial efforts, over 40 years of work in Sierra Juárez and over 20 years in Aladaglar, no depth past the 1524 m and 1400 m, respectively, could be reached.

 All these facts considerably increased the attention, paid to Boybuloq, to Uzbekistan, and to central Asia, in the speleo world.
-Several regional projects were initiated, such as Research of karst and the caves of mountain Baysun-Tau, 2020-2021, Karst on the Roof of the World (Pamir, Tajikistan), 2020-2021, Central Asian transboundary speleoproject, Speleological expedition “Tuya-Muyun - 2021 (Foothills of the Alai ridge, Kyrgyzstan).
+Several regional projects were initiated, such as Research of karst and the caves of mountain Baysun-Tau, 2020–2021, Karst on the Roof of the World (Pamir, Tajikistan), 2020–2021, Central Asian transboundary speleoproject, Speleological expedition "Tuya-Muyun – 2021 (Foothills of the Alai ridge, Kyrgyzstan).
 Boybuloq and Chul-Bair were also added to the list of Uzbekistan tourist attractions.

 The cave was covered in the book of the visit by Italian cavers in 1989, it featured in a report by BBC, there are several pages devoted to it in the book by SGS, the team who developed the cave, and it is the main subject in a novel by one of the team members.